thewca/wca-documents/documents/policies/external/Competition Requirements.md

             1. Physical records (e.g. score sheets, written solutions from 3x3x3 Fewest Moves) must be retained for a minimum of 90 days.
                  1. Scanned copies may be kept instead of the physical records.
             2. Digital records (e.g. scramble sequences, results) must be retained for a minimum of 7 years.
+                 1. Results and scramble sequences are automatically retained once uploaded to the WCA website.
       3. Sending corrections of competition results to the WCA Results Team.
       4. Advising other competition officials when necessary.
       5. Deciding whether to disqualify competitors during the competition per ([WCA Regulation 2k)](wca{regulations/#2k})).